Getting pregnant after 35: US research says reproductive years now extend to 37

-Category: World Hits: 5So is the age of 35 really a fertility cliff?
+Category: World Hits: 8So is the age of 35 really a fertility cliff?
 New American research is saying no. Annette Young talks to Cambridge University researcher and author Dr Lucy van de Wiel on what this means and also how egg-freezing is becoming a growth industry.
 We also look at how French women who are not in a relationship with a man are forced to seek IVF treatment outside of the country.
 Plus an exhibition at the Paris Pompidou Centre celebrates women artists in the abstract art movement.

 Read more https://www.france24.com/en/tv-shows/the-51/20210528-getting-pregnant-after-35-us-research-says-reproductive-years-now-extend-to-37